weinsteinlab/OpenMM-Slurm-Ensemble/README.md

 ### ./common
 This directory must contain all of the simulation system-specific files needed to simulate your system with openMM:
 *  **ionized.psf**: this protein structure file possesses model structural information (bond connectivity, etc.).
-Currently, this file **MUST** be named ionized.psf (this restriction will be removed in future modificaions).
+Currently, this file **MUST** be named ionized.psf (this restriction will be removed in future modifications).
 *  **hdat_3_1_restart_coor.pdb**: this protein data bank file contains the initial coordinates for your system.
 The file can be named anything, but must end in .pdb or .coor, and cannot be a binary file.
 *  **hdat_3_1_restart_coor.xsc**: this NAMD-generated extended system configuration file describes the system's periodic cell size for the .pdb described above.
 The file can be named anything, but must end in .xsc.
 *  **parameters_all36.prm**: this parameter file contains the CHARMM36 parameters needed to simulate your system.
 Currently, it **MUST** be named: parameters_all36.prm